greeniot/CC3200-Sample/README.md

 2. Unzip and run *EnergiaFTDIDrivers2.2.18.pkg*.
 3. Follow the installer instructions.
 4. Reboot the system.
 5. Connect the CC3200 LaunchPad.
-The CC3200 should be automatically recognized.
+The CC3200 should be automatically recognized by Energia.

 ### Energia Basics